-We need to find 50 homes for our 50 teams (of 6) who make up the student body from our marketing, PR, advertising, digital and retail programmes.
+We need to find homes for our who make up the student body from our marketing, PR, advertising and branding.

 Agency Life is a response to the need to provide industry with graduates who have experience (most job ads ask this).
 It’s a fairly low effort from the client company but provides maximum returns to those that engage.
 It’s the first time we’ve run this – in response to industry requests – so now it’s time for that industry to come on board with this social contract and respond.